MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - Within Code Anywhere there is a warning notification of "Import statements do not load in parallel".
 This has been explored with support and is understood to relate to potential perforaance issues if there were a style sheet opened or linked to the style sheet within this project.
 As this is not a feature of this project, the warning is not thought to be significant at this time.
 - It was noted that the game images did not align within the columns after testing and adapting the CSS.
 This was due to a style rule being applied globally to paragraphs.
 A solution to apply a local rule to the paragraph of the div was implemented without using fixes like flex or display grid as the stated approach achieved the desired outcome.
+- There is some flickering and slow loading of the images used on the game library page which is thought to be due to performance issues that could be countered by hosting the images differently.

 ## Deployment